Inserts are the workhorse of your cloth nappy. They do all the hard work!

 Bamboo is a great all rounder.
 It's a renewable resource, breathable, anti-bacterial, and gentle enough to go directly against baby's skin, so can be used outside the pocket if desired.
 Its drying time is on the longer end, but that tends to be the case: more absorption, longer drying time.

 Composition: usually 45% hemp and 55% cotton or similar

 Hemp cotton inserts absorb a LOT of liquid.
 They do so slowly though, so it's important to use them in combination with a faster absorbing insert (like bamboo, bamboo cotton, or microfiber).
 A hemp cotton insert used by itself may cause leaks due to flooding (liquid not absorbed fast enough).

 Super soft and super absorbent, bamboo cotton is fast becoming a very popular insert option.
 They can take what feels like a million years to dry, but man they're thirsty!
-Trifolds are a great shape for this material - powerful absorption when folded up, faster drying when unfolded
+Trifolds and snake inserts are a great shape for this material - powerful absorption when folded up, faster drying when unfolded.

 Composition: usually 100% microfiber

 Microfiber is a synthetic material that is quite absorbent.
 It shouldn't be used directly against baby's skin as it can dry out and irritate - always use inside pocket.
 Microfiber inserts can act a bit like a sponge - soak up lots of liquid, but seep that liquid back out again too when squeezed (through baby's movement, for example).
 Paired with a stronger absorber like bamboo or hemp, microfiber can perform well.

 Composition: usually charcoal infused bamboo fleece on outside, layers of microfiber on inside.